Join as a Sponsor of the 2014

 A Weekend Full of Activities

 The Skipjack Race is only one of the many happenings in Cambridge during the busy summer's end weekend.
-It starts off with the Captains and Crew Meet & Greet on Friday evening and finishes up on Sunday with the Dorchester Arts Showcase, where we offer free rides on the Nathan.
+It starts off with the Captains and Crew Meet & Greet on Friday evening at Snappers and finishes up on Sunday with the Dorchester Arts Showcase, where we offer free rides on the Nathan.
 We will post more details of the weekend's activities later on.

 Our 50/50 raffle tickets, benefiting the race, will be available at the Friday night Captains Reception, at Long Wharf during the race, and at the Dorchester Showcase on Sunday, where the drawing will be held that afternoon.
 Additional prizes will be offered, so be sure to stop by and purchase your chances to win.